 If a court finds a restrictive covenant to be “unreasonable in any respect,” the Michigan statute permits a court to “limit the agreement to render it reasonable in light of the circumstances in which it was made and specifically enforceable agreement as limited.”

-Michigan has adopted the Michigan Uniform Trade Secrets Act (“MUSTA”).
+Michigan has adopted the Michigan Uniform Trade Secrets Act (MUTSA).
 MCLA 445, 1901 et seq.
-Under MUSTA “trade secret” means information (which includes formula, pattern, program, device, method, technique or process) having independent economic value from not being generally known or readily ascertainable that has been subject to reasonable efforts to maintain its secrecy.
+Under MUTSA, “trade secret” means information (which includes a formula, pattern, program, device, method, technique or process) having independent economic value from not being generally known or readily ascertainable that has been subject to reasonable efforts to maintain its secrecy.
 The party seeking to protect a trade secret must also demonstrate the defendant did not have express or implied consent to disclose or use the trade secret information.

 Privacy rights in Michigan are covered by both common law and statutory protections.
-The Supreme Court of Michigan has recognized four common law privacy claims: (a) intrusion upon an individual’s seclusion, solitude or private affairs; (b) public disclosure of embarrassing private facts; (c) publicity that places an individual in a false light in the public; and (d) appropriation of an individual’s name or likeness for another’s advantage.
+The Supreme Court of Michigan has recognized four common law privacy claims: (i) intrusion upon an individual’s seclusion, solitude or private affairs; (ii) public disclosure of embarrassing private facts; (iii) publicity that places an individual in a false light in the public; and (iv) appropriation of an individual’s name or likeness for another’s advantage.
 In some respects these claims overlap, each turning on particular facts that generally involve the disclosure of information that is either “highly offensive,” “unreasonable” or “false” and that are private and/or disclosed publicly or to a large number of people.

 Michigan also provides statutory privacy protections for certain information.
-Michigan has an eavesdropping statute prohibiting eavesdropping by third parties, including employers, on private conversations.
-MCLA 750.539a et seq.
+Michigan has an eavesdropping statute prohibiting eavesdropping by third parties, including employers, on private conversations (MCLA 750.539a et seq).
 In such cases, all participants in the conversation must consent to recording the conversation.
-A participant in the conversation may, however, record the conversation.
-Michigan’s Persons with Disabilities Civil Rights Act prevents employers from performing genetic testing or requesting genetic information.
-MCLA 37.1101 et seq.
-Michigan’s Social Security Number Privacy Act, MCLA 445.81 et seq., limits how an employer may use, display or transmit an employee’s social security number and violations may result in civil and/or criminal penalties.
+A participant may, however, record the conversation.
+Michigan’s Polygraph Protection Act prohibits employers from requiring that applicants or employees take a polygraph (MCLA § 37.201 et seq).
+Michigan’s Persons with Disabilities Civil Rights Act prevents employers from performing genetic testing or requesting genetic information (MCLA 37.1101 et seq).
+Michigan’s Bullard-Plawecki Right to Know Act prohibits employers from gathering or maintaining records regarding “an employee’s associations, political activities, publications, or communications of non-employment activities,” without written authorization (MCLA 423.508).
+Michigan’s Social Security Number Privacy Act, MCLA 445.81 et seq, limits how an employer may use, display or transmit an employee’s social security number and violations may result in civil and/or criminal penalties.
 Among other things, this statute requires encryption if four or more consecutive numbers of a person’s social security number will be used to gain access to the internet, websites or computer systems or networks.
-Michigan’s Internet Privacy Protection Act, MCLA 37.271 et seq., generally prohibits employers from accessing personal internet or social media accounts of employees and prohibits retaliation against a person who fails to disclose such information.
+Michigan’s Internet Privacy Protection Act, MCLA 37.271 et seq, generally prohibits employers from accessing personal internet or social media accounts of employees and prohibits retaliation against a person who fails to disclose such information.

-The Occupational Safety and Health Administration (“OSHA”) is the federal agency charged with enforcing all applicable safety laws and regulations in the OSH Act.
+The Occupational Safety and Health Administration (OSHA) is the federal agency charged with enforcing all applicable safety laws and regulations in the OSH Act.
 Roughly 22 states have applied for and have been granted authorization to establish state plans to administer and enforce the applicable safety and health compliance program in their states.
 While state plans must be at least as effective as the federal standards, states can be stricter than their federal counterpart with regard to regulatory compliance.
-Michigan has an approved state plan, and the Michigan Occupational Safety and Health Administration (“MIOSHA”) administers the OSHA statutory and regulatory mandates.
-Michigan typically follows the federal OSHA regulations and does not implement standards that are stricter than the federal guidelines, though MIOSHA-specific standards must always be checked.
-For example, MIOSHA maintains “General Rules” in its Part I regulations, unique requirements for Powered Industrial Trucks in Part 21, and more up-to-date chemical exposure limits – all that are different from federal OSHA.
-Generally, the employer’s obligation under the OSHA statute and regulatory framework runs to employees, not third party non-employees or members of the public.
+Michigan has an approved state plan, and the Michigan Occupational Safety and Health Administration (MIOSHA) administers the OSHA statutory and regulatory mandates.
+Michigan typically follows the federal OSHA regulations and does not implement standards that are stricter than the federal guidelines, although MIOSHA-specific standards must always be checked.
+For example, MIOSHA maintains more up-to-date chemical exposure limits.
+Generally, the employer’s obligation under the OSHA statute and regulatory framework runs to employees, not third-party non-employees or members of the public.

 The Michigan worker’s compensation framework has several advantages for employers, including relatively modest statutory caps on benefits available under the Act, the ability of the employer to direct authorized medical care, and a robust exclusivity provision.
 The Michigan Worker’s Compensation Act is adjudicated through an administrative law structure, with hearings being held by a single hearing member assigned to that geographic location.
 Appeals from the decision of the single hearing member may be appealed to the full Board.